Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 3.	tcp.len: Length of the TCP packet.
 Maximum in the dataset is 32768, which is half of the maximum TCP size of 65535.
 Constraint: Should always be less than 65535.

 **Columns 4-7 specify Connect Acknowledgement part of the package.
-The connection between Client and Broker is set up through a connect-acknowledgement handshake. ate the connection by sending a CONNECT message to the MQTT broker.
+The connection between Client and Broker is set up through a connect-acknowledgement handshake.
+Clients initiate the connection by sending a CONNECT message to the MQTT broker.
 The broker confirms that a connection has been established by responding with a CONNACK message.
 Both the MQTT client and the broker require a TCP/IP stack to communicate.**

 4.	mqtt.conack.flags: MQTT Connect Acknowledgment flags.
 This is full of zeros indicating a succesful connection.